Skip to content

 Algorithm characteristics

-• Time complexity of \(O(n^2)\), adaptive sorting: The length of the array traversed in each round of "bubbling" decreases sequentially from \(n - 1\), \(n - 2\), \(\dots\), \(2\), \(1\), totaling \((n - 1) n / 2\).
-With the introduction of flag optimization, the best time complexity can reach \(O(n)\).
+• Time complexity of \(O(n^2)\), adaptive sorting.
+Each round of "bubbling" traverses array segments of length \(n - 1\), \(n - 2\), \(\dots\), \(2\), \(1\), which sums to \((n - 1) n / 2\).
+With a flag optimization, the best-case time complexity can reach \(O(n)\) when the array is already sorted.

-• Space complexity of \(O(1)\), in-place sorting: Only a constant amount of extra space is used by pointers \(i\) and \(j\).
+• Space complexity of \(O(1)\), in-place sorting.
+Only a constant amount of extra space is used by pointers \(i\) and \(j\).